 - Means that the welding process involves being directly exposed to wet or fully submerged conditions

-- Uses a special waterproof electrode that was invented in 1946
+- Uses a special waterproof electrode

 - When performed at significant depths, requires a highly experienced underwater welder with specialized knowledge of ambient pressure and its effects on welds